School officials: Job cuts key to containing Harwood’s FY26 budget

 The Harwood Unified Union School District School Board has directed the administration to present a budget starting on July 1 that increases spending by no more than 2.75% over the current school year’s budget.

-Superintendent Mike Leichliter was joined by Harwood’s Director of Finance and Operations Lisa Estler, school board Chair Ashley Woods of Warren, and five other board members: Ben Clark and Steve Rosenberg from Moretown, Waterbury’s Corey Hackett and Dan Roscioli, and Bobbi Rood from Waitsfield.
+Superintendent Mike Leichliter was joined by Estler, school board Chair Ashley Woods of Warren, and five other board members: Ben Clark and Steve Rosenberg from Moretown, Waterbury’s Corey Hackett and Dan Roscioli, and Bobbi Rood from Waitsfield.

-The Crossett Brook informational session had a workshop-like format and was the first of what school board members say will be several such gatherings before the budget is finalized in January for the March vote.
+The Crossett Brook session had a workshop-like format and was the first of what school board members say will be several such gatherings before the budget is finalized in January for the March vote.
+It began with attendees being asked to share their questions about school funding in general and the 2025-26 budget in particular.
+Attendees included some parents of current students, parents of recent graduates, and others who no longer or never have had students in Harwood schools.

 Inquiries ran the gamut:

 How does the Harwood district spending compare to the state per pupil average?
 Superintendent Leichliter answered that it is below, but close to the limit without going over and triggering a penalty.
-The current threshold if $15,926 per pupil; Harwood’s spending in the draft budget is $15,554.
+The current threshold is $15,926 per pupil; Harwood’s spending in the draft budget is $15,554.

 Does the school district have any control over health benefits for teachers and staff?
 Vermont manages health care for educators at the state level, Leichliter said.
 That issue is among topics being reviewed by a state commission on the future of Vermont public education where Leichliter is a member representing superintendents.
 Other areas the commission is discussing to find across-the-board savings include meal programs and the free-college program, he said.